Terka96/VHDL-GPU/README.md

 SoftSimulationRender is reference java project of what is done inside VHDL one.
 This project contains 3d engine, obj exporter and float converter.
 KG is main source directory with vhdl sources and test benches.

+You can change CU variable in KG/definitions.vhd to change number of compute units.

 # Useful links
 HOW TO CHECK IP-CORE LICENSE:
 https://www.xilinx.com/support/answers/44038.html